Skip to main content

 • To replace the default action bar at the top with a custom Action bar elsewhere on the screen, you can use an action bar screen component.
 In that case, the default action bar is no longer shown.

-• To show the task in a separate task bar instead of the action bar, you can add a Task bar component to the screen.
-The tasks will no longer be displayed in the action bar.
+• To show tasks and reports separately from the action bar, you can add a dedicated Task bar or Report bar component to the screen.
+The tasks and reports will then be moved to the new bar.
 See Task bar component.

 • To configure the display type for tasks and reports in the action bar, see Create a table task and Table reports.
 Depending on the space available for the action bar, tasks and reports can be shown as buttons with an icon and text, icons only, or in the overflow menu.